 Most Colorado green chili recipes don't use pinto beans.
 I thought they would add a great twist to a traditional recipe.

-This Green Chili with Pinto Beans recipe is perfect as is, with cornbread, or over rice.
+This Colorado Green Chili recipe with Pinto Beans is perfect as is, with cornbread, or over rice.
 Add cheese, sour cream, and jalapeños to dress it up.
 It's great to warm up on chilly Colorado nights during the Fall and Winter.